Poeticalto/ttoc-mumble-bot/readme.md

 While API keys are required for each of these APIS, the bot will function (albeit without the commands which use the APIs) just fine without them.

+ttoc-mumble-bot also has a [companion userscript found here](https://gist.github.com/Poeticalto/957bba503d33d3b14fd1d022b74c4fdb) which allows a user to create groups set up for competitive TagPro.

 ---

 ## Setup